 Baba's best perohe-varenyky-pyrogy dough

 - 1 ½ cups cool water

-- 3 to 4 tablespoons of sour cream (or dairy-free sour cream substitute)
+- 3 to 4 tablespoons sour cream or dairy-free sour cream substitute

 - 6 cups all-purpose flour

 - 1 cup butter or margarine, room temperature

 - Combine 2 eggs, 1 ½ cups cool water and 3 to 4 tablespoons of sour cream with a whisk.
 Set aside.